EDUCBA

 measure sales

-7. Following the above steps result in the histogram which is as shown in the below screenshot.
-We also see an automatically created dimension Sales (bin) which will be used as a bin for histogram creation.
+7. Following the above steps results in the histogram, shown in the screenshot below.
+We also see an automatically created dimension Sales (bin), which will be used as a bin for histogram creation.

 histogram in tableau.7